-- Ensure Safeguarding Children is a central ethos in the school. - Ensure all staff are familiar with the Safeguarding Children Policy and part 1 (or Annex A as appropriate) and Annex B of Keeping Children Safe in Education. - Ensure all staff have developed skills and knowledge to identify and report abuse, including safeguarding concerns or allegations of abuse against staff. - Be the first point of contact for any member of staff worried about a child and provide advice and support to resolve that concern.
-The DSL will ensure they or a Deputy is available to staff during school hours and for any out of hours/out of term activities. - Maintain oversight and hold ultimate lead responsibility (which cannot be delegated) for any concern about a child, including children requiring early help or child protection.
+- Ensure Safeguarding Children is a central ethos in the school - Ensure all staff are familiar with the Safeguarding Children Policy and part 1 (or Annex A as appropriate) and Annex B of Keeping Children Safe in Education. - Ensure all staff have developed skills and knowledge to identify and report abuse, including safeguarding concerns or allegations of abuse against staff. - Be the first point of contact for any member of staff worried about a child and provide advice and support to resolve that concern.
+The DSL will ensure they or a Deputy is available to staff during school hours and for any out of hours/out of term activities. - Availability of the DSL in exceptional circumstances could include MS Teams. - Maintain oversight and hold ultimate lead responsibility (which cannot be delegated) for any concern about a child, including children requiring early help or child protection.
 This will include managing referrals by ensuring they or a Deputy are allocated to any child referred to Children's Services (including children in care and those who have returned home from care).
 This person will keep the DSL up to date (if not the DSL), communicate all significant information and provide reports to other agencies and attend all relevant meetings for that child. - Ensure the child protection files are up to date and kept in a secure and confidential place with concerns and referrals in separate files for each child in line with Keeping Children Safe in Education.
 When children leave the school, the DSL should ensure their child protection file is transferred to the new school or college as soon as possible, and within 5 days for an in-year transfer or within the first 5 days of the start of a new term.
 The DSL should plan for the transition of children early and consider what information is to be shared ahead of the file transfer.
 Files should be sent securely, and confirmation of receipt obtained. - Refer cases as necessary to other agencies, including the Channel programme where there is a concern about radicalisation, the Police where a crime may have been committed and the Disclosure & Barring Service; and be aware of and fully understand requirements for when children need to have an Appropriate Adult.
-The DSL will also liaise with Senior Mental Health Leads. - Take the lead responsibility for promoting educational outcomes i.e., the academic progress and attainment, of children or young people in need (including those who have or have had a Social Worker) and maintaining their high aspirations by knowing the welfare, safeguarding, and child protection issues that children are experiencing or have experienced.
-The DSL will ensure relevant staff have information to help these children/young people achieve, identify the challenges they may experience and enable access to adjustments to best support their progress. - Where they are not the Headteacher, liaise closely with the Headteacher about any ongoing enquiries, Police investigations or concern for children. - Ensure the Safeguarding Children Policy is reviewed when legislation/guidance changes and at least annually, is available publicly and that parents are aware of the role of the school in safeguarding children including referral to other agencies.
+The DSL will also liaise with Senior Mental Health Leads. - The DSL should keep written records of all concerns, discussions and decisions, including the rationale for those decisions.
+This should include instances where referrals were or were not made to another agency such as LA children's social care or the Prevent program. - Take the lead responsibility for promoting educational outcomes i.e., the academic progress and attainment, of children or young people in need (including those who have or have had a Social Worker) and maintaining their high aspirations by knowing the welfare, safeguarding, and child protection issues that children are experiencing or have experienced.
+The DSL will ensure relevant staff have information to help these children/young people achieve, identify the challenges they may experience and enable access to adjustments to best support their progress. - Where they are not the Headteacher, liaise closely with the Headteacher about any ongoing enquiries, Police investigations or concern for children.